 While serving as Executive Director of the Norfolk County Retirement System, in 2003 John was appointed to the Quincy City Council to fill a vacant seat, and was elected Councilor at Large in 2004.
 He served as Chairman of the Council’s Finance Committee for eight years, and in 2010 was elected to the State Senate, Norfolk and Plymouth district.
 He finished the final year of his term on the Quincy City Council while beginning his term in the State Senate.

-Since being elected to the Senate, John has served as the Senate Chair of the Joint Committee on Mental Health and Substance Abuse, the Senate Chair of the Joint Committee on Public Health, and the Chair of the Senate Committee on Bonding, Capital Expenditures and State Assets.
-Now in his fifth term, John currently serves as the Chair of the Senate Committee on Post Audit and Oversight and as vice-Chair of the Joint Committee on Mental Health, Substance Use and Recovery.
+Since being elected to the Senate, John has served as the Senate Chair of the Joint Committee on Mental Health and Substance Abuse, the Senate Chair of the Joint Committee on Public Health, the Chair of the Senate Committee on Bonding, Capital Expenditures and State Assets, and the Chair of the Senate Committee on Post Audit and Oversight.
+Now in his sixth term, John currently serves as the Chair of the Joint Committee on Housing and as vice-Chair of the Joint Committee on Transportation.